 At the start of the summer I had plans to make a hydrangea wreath from the blooms on my hedge.
 Because I was so excited about the idea, I made a rookie mistake!
 I picked some way too early for them to dry correctly and they wilted and ended up in the trash.
-So let me tell you how I ended up with this gorgeous wreath made with REAL flowers for free!
+So let me tell you how I finally ended up with this gorgeous hydrangea wreath made with REAL flowers!

 Some important things: